Akashkumar1410/Learning-/README.md

 # insert into table_name (col1,col2) VALUES (val1,val2),(val1,val2);
 to make the combination of the primary  key  is :: PRIMARY KEY(name ,age )

 to  make the foriegn key (FORIEGN KEY (same table primary key ) REFRENCES target table name (tabel primary key ))
+ constaint  DEFAULT , CHECK , NOT NULL ,
+  the  SELECT  commmand   if we use  DISTINCT   the uqery will retunn only unique values
+  the WHERE clause
+  :-  the where clause  is  used to filter the  select statement